rstudio-education/r4ds-instructors/README.md

 - The seven parameters of a full ggplot2 visualization are:
   - data: the data frame to be plotted
   - geometry: how the data is to be displayed (e.g., scatterplot or line)
-  - mapping: how the properties of the data map to the properties of the geometry (e.g., which columsn map to X and Y coordinates)
+  - mapping: how the properties of the data map to the properties of the geometry (e.g., which columns map to X and Y coordinates)
   - stat: the transformation to apply to the data (e.g., count the number of observations)
   - position: how to adjust the positions of displayed elements (e.g., jittering points in a scatterplot)
   - coordinate function: whether to use Cartesian coordinates or polar coordinates